 When someone asks for proof that Christianity is real, consider:

-- Can you prove that Jesus of Nazareth was born of a virgin?
+- that Jesus of Nazareth was born of a virgin?

-- Can you prove He returned to life and ascended to heaven?
+- He returned to life and ascended to heaven?

 You can’t prove any of these foundational principles.

 If you have faith you don’t need further proof.